 The Santa Cruz Poetry Project began as the legacy project of Ellen Bass while she was Poet Laureate of Santa Cruz County.
-Over the past five years, the program has facilitated workshops throughout the county and with your help will continue changing the lives of justice-involved men and women one word, one poem at a time.
-Co-founder Nancy Miller Gomez has been instrumental in keeping the program vital in the Santa Cruz County jail system, organizing fund raisers and coordinating new volunteers.
+Since its inception, the program has facilitated workshops throughout the county and with your help will continue changing the lives of justice-involved men and women one word, one poem at a time.
+Co-founder Nancy Miller Gomez has been instrumental in keeping the program vital in the Santa Cruz County jail system and organizing fund raisers.
+Co-directors Deborah Culmer and Renee Winter keep the day-to-day operations going, teaching classes and coordinating new volunteers.

 We have volunteer instructors conducting classes at the Blaine Street women's facility, and the Rehabilitation and Re-Entry men's facility near Watsonville, CA. Besides teaching intensive classes in creative writing, we also host Poetry Jams for the participants, and publish anthologies every year.